 Guide to Villanueva

-Villanueva is a 2nd class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 11 barangay with the following names: Balacanas, Dayawan, Katipunan, Kimaya, Poblacion 1, Poblacion 2, Poblacion 3, San Martin, Tambobong, Imelda and Barangay Looc.
+Villanueva is a municipality located in the 2nd district of Misamis Oriental province in Northern Mindanao, Philippines.
+It is made up of 11 barangays, which are: Balacanas, Dayawan, Katipunan, Kimaya, Poblacion 1, Poblacion 2, Poblacion 3, San Martin, Tambobong, Imelda, and Looc.

 Discover Tagoloan: A Hidden Gem in Misamis Oriental

-Tagoloan is a 1st class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 10 barangay with the following names: Baluarte, Casinglot, Gracia, Mohon, Natumolan, Poblacion, Rosario, Santa Ana, Santa Cruz, and Barangay Sugbongcogon.
+Tagoloan is a municipality located in the 2nd district of Misamis Oriental province, Northern Mindanao, Philippines.
+It comprises ten barangays: Baluarte, Casinglot, Gracia, Mohon, Natumolan, Poblacion, Rosario, Santa Ana, Santa Cruz, and Sugbongcogon.

 Cagayan de Oro Fire Stations